MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 ## Creative Server

 This is a vanilla Minecraft server.
-This server can be joined from default Minecraft, MultiMC or the Vanilla Technic Modpack as long as they are running version 1.11.2.
+This server can be joined from default Minecraft, MultiMC or the Vanilla Technic Modpack as long as they are running version 1.12.

-* Server address: **minecraftu.mcph.co**
+* Server address: **mcucreative.mcph.co**
-* Minecraft version: 1.11.2
+* Minecraft version: 1.12

 This server uses server extensions to support multiple worlds.